-A scenic bay adorned by the city's white houses, mountains that softly ripple up to the sky, a constantly green landscape, only interrupted by large blue hydrangeas… These are just some of the charms of Faial, an island where the landscape seems to greet those who arrive, making them to leave with inevitable nostalgia.
+A scenic bay adorned by the city's white houses, mountains softly rippling up to the sky, a constantly green landscape only interrupted by large blue hydrangeas… These are just some of the charms of Faial, an Azores island where landscape seems to greet those who arrive, letting them to departure with inevitable nostalgia.

 Faial Island is located at 38º 33” north latitude and 28º 38” west longitude.
 It has the shape of an irregular pentagon and its area covers 173.42km2: 21 km of length and 14 km at its maximum width.
 Dominated by the volcanic cone of the Caldeira, spread by gentle slopes interrupted by secondary volcanic formations, the island finds its highest point in Cabeço Gordo, which rises to 1.043 meters.

 After the 1957/58 volcanic eruption, at the western tip of the island (Capelo village), the area of Faial increased about 2.4 km2.